Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: String-Inspired Nonlocal Braneworlds

-Note that, in general, each field species has its own nonlocal length scale $\eta_i$, such as $\forall i \neq j, \ \eta_i \neq \eta_j$.
-Moreover, since the 5D spacetime symmetries are locally broken to the 4D ones at the fixed point positions, a smeared field involved in an interaction term on a brane should have a different nonlocal scale in the directions parallel $\eta_\parallel$ or transverse $\eta_\perp$ to the brane, such as $\eta_\parallel \neq \eta_\perp$.
-For simplicity, only one universal nonlocal length scale $\eta$ is introduced in this model.
+where $s = \theta/\omega$.
+These quasilocalized ``5D fields'' describe 4D degrees of freedom localized on the 3-branes, with a penetration depth $\eta$ in the bulk, such that they have no KK-excitations.
+Note that, in general, each field species (labeled by $i$) has its own WNL length scale $\eta_i$, such that $\forall i \neq j, \ \eta_i \neq \eta_j$.
+Moreover, since the 5D spacetime symmetries are locally broken to the 4D ones at the fixed point positions, a given smeared field involved in an interaction term on a brane should have a different WNL scale in the directions parallel $\eta_\parallel$ or transverse $\eta_\perp$ to the brane, such that $\eta_\parallel \neq \eta_\perp$.
+For simplicity, only 1 universal WNL length scale $\eta$ is introduced in this model.

-\paragraph{Action --} The action of the 5D toy model is
+\paragraph{Action:} The action of the 5D toy model is